ivalani/TC2005B/README.md

 # TC2005B

-Trabajos de construccion de software
+## Works of software construction and decision making